samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

 * When stored files on a server require public access, it is advised to avoid direct access to uploaded files via URLs.
 Instead, implement a server-side handler to securely serve the files using an internal mapping system that references them by unique IDs rather than their actual file names.
   * As an example, the system should map a unique ID to each corresponding file name (e.g., `12345` &rarr; `document.pdf`).
-* Permitting direct URL access to files (e.g., `https://domain.tbl/uploads/document.pdf`) can expose the application to major security risks, particularly in the presence of existing vulnerabilities related to directory traversal attacks, unauthorized file access, and potential sensitive information leakage via predictable URLs.
+* Permitting direct URL access to files (e.g., `https://domain.tbl/uploads/document.pdf`) can expose the application to major security risks, particularly in the presence of existing vulnerabilities related to path traversal attacks, unauthorized file access, and potential sensitive information leakage via predictable URLs.
 * A server-side handler allows easy enforcement of permissions and access controls before serving a file, ensuring that only authorized users can access specific files.

 ### How it works